gilmoreorless/gilmoreorless.github.com/README.md

 ##### `gulp` — everything together

-Runs the `html`, `prefix` and `scripts` tasks.
+Runs the `html`, `css` and `scripts` tasks.
 This should always be run just before committing and pushing live.